-To further investigate SNPs with a high Mendelian error rate, we will make genotype cluster plots for the 9 SNPs with the highest Mendelian error rate. green indicates a sample with an "AA" genotype, orange is an "AB" genotype and purple is a "BB" genotype.
+To further investigate SNPs with a high Mendelian error rate, we will make genotyple cluster plots for the 9 SNPs with the highest Mendelian error rate.
+Blue indicates a sample with a "BB" genotype, green is an "AB" genotype and red is an "AA" genotype.
 The black X marks indicate a sample with a missing genotype for that SNP.
 We expect the plots to lack defined genotype clusters, leading to a poor call rate.